Edresson/SPIRA-ACL2021/README.md

-# SPIRA-Network
+# SPIRA-ACL2021

-SPIRA-Network is an project that aims to detect the presence of respiratory failure using deep learning.
+SPIRA is an project that aims to detect the presence of respiratory failure using deep learning.
 SPIRA stands for " Sistema de Detecção Precode de Insuficiência Respiratória por meio de Análise de Áudio" (in english, "Respiratory Failure Detection System Through Analysis of Audio").

 ## Getting started